TheSharks/WildBeast/README.md

 </p>

 ---
 WildBeast is a multifunction Discord bot intended to be able to perform various tasks, ranging from easy server moderation (Kick, ban) to having fun (8Ball etc.) in your Discord server.
-Written in JavaScript Node.JS, using the discordie library.
+Written in JavaScript [Node.JS](https://nodejs.org), using the [Discordie](https://qeled.github.io/discordie) library.

 ##Main features
 These features are :